 Approves the Addendum to the IUCN Programme 2021–2024, Impacts and implications of the COVID-19 pandemic and human health on the IUCN Programme Nature 2030, (Annex hereafter).

-Impacts and implications of the COVID-19 pandemic and human health on the IUCN Programme Nature 2030
+Impacts and implications of the COVID-19 pandemic and [human] health on the IUCN Programme Nature 2030

 Scope, structure and purpose of this addendum

 In late 2019, while IUCN was consulting its Members on the framing and content of the Union’s 2021–2024 Programme (Nature 2030), the COVID-19 pandemic was emerging.
 In February 2020, the IUCN Council considered whether to revise the text to reflect the anticipated consequences of the pandemic, which caused the most profound global disruption of the last 70 years.
 It concluded that COVID-19 did not fundamentally change the rationale or structure of Nature 2030 but rather reinforced its relevance and importance.
 However, Council did undertake to develop a short companion document to address the broader implications of the pandemic and human health for the IUCN Programme 2021–2024.
-Council decided that the document should be a formal addendum to the Programme, and agreed it should be discussed and approved by the IUCN Membership.
+Council decided that the document should be a formal addendum to the Programme[,] and agreed it should be discussed and approved by the IUCN Membership.

 This document is a response to that Council decision.
 The intention is to integrate the issue across the five priority programme areas and three enablers rather than create a new stand-alone theme.
-This addendum provides high-level strategic guidance to enable all IUCN constituencies to interpret how the existing ambitions within Nature 2030 can be fully harnessed in the context of the pandemic, recovery from it, and in light of greater global attention on human health.
+This addendum provides high-level strategic guidance to enable all IUCN constituencies to interpret how the existing ambitions within Nature 2030 can be fully harnessed in the context of the pandemic, recovery from it, and in light of greater global attention on human health [in the era of pandemics].
 The addendum follows the structure of Nature 2030 with the commentary arranged by prioritised programme areas (People, Land, Water, Oceans and Climate, addressing “COVID-19 and post-pandemic recovery” specifically, and then “health and conservation” in general, for each) and enablers (Technology, Public Awareness and Finance).

 Introduction